LACTATION UNIVERSITY

 Applicants who select Pathway 2 (enrolled in an accredited academic lactation program), must provide 300 hours of directly supervised lactation support by an IBCLC.
 Some institutions find mentors or have a way for students to earn their clinical hours, others only provide education and require candidates to secure their own mentors.
 It is imperative that students understand what is included in their tuition.

-Applicants who choose Pathway 3 (shadowing and mentoring by a current IBCLC), must document 500 supervised hours.
+Pathway 3 (shadowing and mentoring by a current IBCLC), must document 500 supervised hours.
 Although one IBCLC must agree to be the main mentor, other IBCLCs can be included to help students reach their clinical hours requirement.
 Candidates cannot begin counting their clinical hours until their application for Pathway 3 has been accepted by IBLCE and they have observed their IBCLC mentor for an unspecified number of hours.

 Consider the pathway choice carefully.
 Each pathway has pros and cons.
 A candidate's job or volunteer position can help determine the best pathway.
 Financial investment can also be a factor is selecting pathways.
 Each pathway has the same requirements for lactation education and college courses, but the number of clinical hours and how they are met will vary.
 Pathway 1 requires 1,000 clinical hours; Pathway 2 requires 300 clinical hours and Pathway 3 requires 500 clinical hours.
 The Pathways and requirements will be further detailed below.